 Dr. Eric Chaconas became the assistant program director for the Department of Physical Therapy at the university in 2014.
 He is also an assistant professor in the Doctor of Physical Therapy (DPT) program, where he has served since 2008.
 Prior to joining the university, he worked as a physical therapist in both the outpatient orthopaedic and home health settings.
 He is a member of the American Physical Therapy Association (APTA), as well as its Florida chapter (the FPTA), the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT), and the National Strength and Conditioning Association (NSCA).
 He serves as vice speaker of the FPTA’s Assembly of Representatives’ Board of Directors, and formerly served as chair of the FPTA’s Government Affairs Committee and as a FPTA federal affairs liaison.

 Marie Charpentier PT, DPT, OCS, SCS, FAAOMPT, ATC, LAT is a Lead Faculty for the Institute for Athlete Regeneration, a post-professional Residency and Fellowship Program in Orthopedics, Sports, and Manual Therapy.
-She is also the Program Coordinator for the Houston Methodist Sugar Land Sports and Athletic Training Residency Programs.
+She also works for UT Health San Antonio, treating athletes in the University of Texas San Antonio athletic training room.
 She is a Board Certified Specialist in Orthopedics and Sports, Fellowship trained in Manual Therapy, and a Certified Athletic Trainer.
 Marie graduated from the University of Virginia with a BS in Sports Medicine before continuing to physical therapy school at Virginia Commonwealth University.
 Marie always knew that she wanted to pursue post professional training, so after working in private practice for a year, she completed the orthopedic physical therapy residency and orthopedic manual therapy fellowship in sports rehabilitation at the prestigious Kaiser Permanente in Southern California.
 Marie is an active member of the APTA and NATA, serving on several committees.
 She has spoken at several professional meetings including CSM, NATA, AAOMPT, TPTA, and SWATA.
 Marie is an avid runner and enjoys the challenge of treating endurance athletes.

 Susan Clinton is an award winning Physical Therapist in Sewickley, Pennsylvania as co-owner of Embody Physiotherapy and Wellness.
 Susan is an adjunct for Pittsburgh, Chatham, Slippery Rock and Andrews Universities.
 She is an international instructor of women’s health and orthopedic manual therapy and a professional/clinical mentor.
 Research activities include chronic pelvic pain and clinical practice guidelines for the APTA Section on Women's Health and Orthopedic Section.
 She is the co-founder of the Global Women’s Health Initiative (GWHI) and is Co-host of the podcasts, “Tough to Treat” and “The Genius Project”.